Skip to Content

 19. Chart of Mississippi 1877

 Print of four maps, charting the Mississippi River from the Ohio River to the Gulf of Mexico.
-The map on the far left is a representation of where the Ohio River runs into the Mississippi at Cairo.
+The map on the far left shows where the Ohio River flows into the Mississippi at Cairo.

 Chart_of_the_Mississippi_River